 The Repository Structure

-Here’s how I organize GitOps repositories:
+Here’s how I lay out a GitOps repo:

 gitops-repo/